Subscribe for updates

 Community information events and drop-in information sessions

-Recruitment of the Neighbourhood Board members and Independent Chair
+Recruitment of Neighbourhood Board members

 How to apply

-You can apply to be a board member, an independent chair, or both.
 We particularly welcome applications from people who live in Littlemoor or Broadwey and are excited by the opportunity for meaningful change.

-Both roles are voluntary, but expenses can be reimbursed.
+The role is voluntary, but expenses can be reimbursed.
 These may include costs such as travel or childcare.

 If you are interested in applying but feel unsure, contact us at communitiesforall@dorsetcouncil.gov.uk.
 We would be happy to talk it through with you.